TurboVNC/turbovnc/java/com/turbovnc/vncviewer/README.txt

 available.

+Installation
+============

+There are three basic ways to use the Java TurboVNC Viewer:

+  1. Running the viewer as a standalone application.

-NOTE: On Mac platforms, the Java TurboVNC Viewer is bundled as a self-contained app and can be launched by opening the "TurboVNC Viewer" app located in the "TurboVNC" Applications folder or by running /opt/TurboVNC/bin/vncviewer from a Terminal window.
+     On Mac platforms, the Java TurboVNC Viewer is bundled as a self-contained app and can be launched by opening the "TurboVNC Viewer" app located in the "TurboVNC" Applications folder or by running /opt/TurboVNC/bin/vncviewer from a Terminal window.
 On Linux/Un*x platforms, the Java TurboVNC Viewer can be launched by running /opt/TurboVNC/bin/vncviewer-java from a command prompt.
 On Windows platforms, the Java TurboVNC Viewer can be launched by selecting "Java TurboVNC Viewer" in the "TurboVNC" Start Menu group or by running c:\Program Files\TurboVNC\vncviewer-java.bat from a command prompt.
-If using the Java TurboVNC Viewer in this manner, then the instructions below do not apply.
      See the TurboVNC User's Guide for more information.

-Installation
-============

-There are three basic ways to use the Java TurboVNC Viewer:
+     The Java TurboVNC Viewer can also be launched directly on the command line using the "java" command (useful for developers):

+         java -jar VncViewer.jar [parameters]

+     Add an argument of -? to the above command line to print a list of optional parameters supported by the viewer.

-  1. Running the applet as part of a TurboVNC Server installation.
+  2. Running the viewer as an applet using the TurboVNC Server.

      The TurboVNC Server includes a small built-in HTTP server that can serve the Java TurboVNC Viewer to web clients.
 This enables easy access to the